Klüver–Bucy syndrome

-Klüver–Bucy syndrome is a syndrome resulting from bilateral lesions of the medial temporal lobe (including amygdaloid nucleus).
-Klüver–Bucy syndrome may present with compulsive eating, hypersexuality, insertion of inappropriate objects in the mouth (hyperorality), visual agnosia, and docility.
+Klüver–Bucy syndrome is a syndrome resulting from lesions of the medial temporal lobe, particularly Brodmann area 38, causing compulsive eating, hypersexuality, a compulsive need to insert inappropriate objects in the mouth (hyperorality), visual agnosia, and docility.
 Klüver–Bucy syndrome is more commonly found in rhesus monkeys, where the condition was first documented, than in humans.
-Pathology on the syndrome is still controversial with Norman Geschwind's theory and Muller theory offering different explanations for the condition.
-Treatment for Klüver–Bucy syndrome is minimal with no current cure.
+The underlying pathology of the syndrome is still controversial, with Muller theory and a theory by Norman Geschwind offering different explanations for the condition.
+Treatment for Klüver–Bucy syndrome is usually with mood stabilizers, anti-psychotics, and anti-depressants.

 Symptoms

 The list of symptoms generally include the following: